 Procedure if this Policy is violated:

 Each case will be determined by the Board of Directors (for a National or Regional Board members) or by staff (for staff members).
-However, any willful violation of this policy will result in any necessary corrective action being taken, which could include a termination of board membership, or a termination of employment.
+Any willful violation of this policy will result in any necessary corrective action being taken, which could include a termination of board membership, or a termination of employment.